martinju/website/content/authors/admin/_index.md

 I am a Senior Research Scientist at the [Norwegian Computing Center (NR)](https://nr.no) and has a PhD in mathematical statistics from the University of Oslo.
-My research interests is currently oriented around Explainable AI (XAI) with particular emphasis on Shapley values.
+My main research interests is currently oriented around Explainable AI (XAI) with particular emphasis on Shapley values.
 I am (co-) supervising PhD student [Lars Henry Berge Olsen](https://www.mn.uio.no/math/personer/vit/lholsen/), working on the topic.

-I am also the Principal Investigator for the [**Fraud detection**](https://www.biginsight.no/personalised-fraud-detection) activities in the [**BigInsight**](https://www.biginsight.no) research center.
+I am also the Principal Investigator for the [**Fraud detection**](https://www.biginsight.no/personalised-fraud-detection) activities in the [**BigInsight**](https://www.biginsight.no) research center, where we work with detection of money laundering, insurance fraud and tax evasion.

 Feel free to browse my published [**papers**](/publication) or [**talks**](/event), or drop me a line at <jullum@nr.no>.